-In 2013, he earned the Rudd Scholarship for the top score on the Court of Master Sommeliers’ Advanced exam, and earlier this year won the national TopNewSomm championship from the Guild of Sommeliers and Best Young Sommelier in the World from the Chaine des Rotisseurs.
+In 2013, he earned the Rudd Scholarship for the top score on the Court of Master Sommeliers’ Advanced exam, and in 2016 won the national TopNewSomm championship from the Guild of Sommeliers and Best Young Sommelier in the World from the Chaine des Rotisseurs.

 She is now a wine-passionate Sommelier who just took the rigorous Advanced Exam in in July and passed!
 Her sights are set beyond that towards the coveted Master Sommelier Diploma.
 As if this wasn’t enough, she also earned degrees in both Chemistry and Biochemistry, and a Masters degree in Mechanical Engineering focusing on solar energy while simultaneously earning her Sommelier Certification.

 She has found the rich history surrounding wine as fascinatingly captivating as their aromas and flavors.
 Sharing these with others has become her passion.
 Having spent 14 years working for the Disneyland Resort, last year she joined the Marina Kitchen at the Marriott Marquis in San Diego as their Wine Director.
 She was a recipient of the Guild of Sommeliers “Napa Valley Enrichment Scholarship” and is on the Board of Advisors for SommCon.
 She is currently the Food & Beverage Director and Sommelier of St. Francis Yacht Club in San Francisco.